BasPieren/functional-programming/README.md

 **Have there been noticeable changes in genres that have been used in the period after World War 2?**

 ### Hypothesis
+After I formulated my research questions I came up with a hypothesis that I wanted to test.

 **After World War 2 books have drastically changed in genre to reflect the time period.**

 ### Sub-questions